dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core-part-2-hello-world-from-giraffe.md

 <h2 id="dotnet-new-template">Dotnet new template</h2>

-One really cool thing you can do with the new .NET tooling is to create [project templates](https://github.com/dotnet/templating/wiki/%22Runnable-Project%22-Templates) which can be easily installed via NuGet packages.
+One really cool thing you can do with the new .NET tooling is to create [project templates](https://github.com/dotnet/templating/wiki/%22Runnable-Project%22-Templates) which can be installed via NuGet packages.

 Thanks to [David Sinclair](https://github.com/dsincl12) you can install a Giraffe template by running the following command:

 <pre><code>dotnet new -i giraffe-template::*</code></pre>

-This will install the [giraffe-template](https://www.nuget.org/packages/giraffe-template) NuGet package to your locally available dotnet CLI templates.
+This will install the [giraffe-template](https://www.nuget.org/packages/giraffe-template) NuGet package to your local templates folder.

-Then you can start using `Giraffe` as a new project type when running the `dotnet new` command:
+Afterwards you can start using `Giraffe` as a new project type when running the `dotnet new` command:

 <pre><code>dotnet new giraffe</code></pre>

 This feature makes it significantly easier to get started with Giraffe now.
-After runinning the `dotnet new giraffe` command you simply follow it with a `dotnet restore` and `dotnet run` to get a small hello world app in Giraffe up and running.
+The quickest way to get a working Giraffe application up and running is by executing these three commands:

+1. `dotnet new giraffe`
+2. `dotnet restore`
+3. `dotnet run`

+Everything should compile successfully and you should see a Hello-World Giraffe app running behind <a href="http://localhost:5000">http://localhost:5000</a>.

 <h2 id="nested-routing">Nested routing</h2>

 Another cool feature which has been added by [Stuart Lang](slang25) is nested routing.

-The new `subRoute` handler allows users to create nested routes which can be very useful when logically grouping certain routes.
+The new `subRoute` handler allows users to create nested routes which can be very useful when logically grouping certain paths.

-An example would be when an API changes it's authentication and you'd want to group routes together which implement the same type of authentication.
-With the help of nested routing you can enable certain features like an authentication scheme by only declaring it once per group:
+An example would be when an API changes it's authentication scheme and you'd want to group routes together which implement the same type of authentication.
+With the help of nested routing you can enable certain features like a new authentication scheme by only declaring it once per group:

 <pre><code>let app =
     subRoute "/api"